Social

 Initiatives for developing globally competitive human resources

-We make use of new employee training, training for newly promoted employees, manager training, lectures by senior management, and other programs to improve inter-cultural communication skills, promote diversity and inclusion, and foster and enhance the global mind of our employees.
+We make use of new employee training, training for newly promoted employees, manager training, lectures by senior management, and other programs to improve inter-cultural communication skills, promote diversity, equity and inclusion (DE&I), and foster and enhance the global mind of our employees.

 We promote various forms of international employee reassignment, including the Global-eye Program, an overseas training program for young employees, and the Overseas Trainee Program intended for mid-career employees, thus promoting the planned and continuous development of the next-generation of global leaders in a group-wide manner.

-Further, in fiscal 2023, we will sequentially resume the program for the practical training of young employees at overseas plants, which was suspended due to the COVID-19 pandemic.
+Further, in fiscal 2023, we resumed the program for the practical training of young employees at overseas plants, which was suspended due to the COVID-19 pandemic.
 We position practical experience at overseas manufacturing sites as a valuable opportunity to acquire the basics of manufacturing at Foster, including the basics of manufacturing processes, quality control, initiatives for production innovation, and global teamwork beyond national boundaries.

 Initiatives for retaining young employees and developing young employees’ work-related skills as early as possible